Pastor Zip's US Lutheran Web Links

 United Lutheran Mission Association

 A very small mission association of independent congregations formed in 2005 by two congregations that had earlier departed from the Missouri Synod.
 Consciously "Old Missouri," the ULMA places greatest authority (beyond, of course, the Scriptures, Creeds, and Confessions) in the congregation's voters assembly.
-Curiously, ULMA's statement on Church fellowship does not presume that its congregations are in full Altar and Pulpit Fellowship.
 Wikipedia entry.

 World Lutherans | Lutheran Renewal | Other Lutheran Sites